RWTH Aachen University: Recent developments

 RWTH was already awarded funding in the first and second Universities of Excellence funding lines, in 2007 and 2012 respectively.

 The RWTH itself has a University agreement with the Harbin Institute of Technology since 2019.
 In June 2024 a research by Correctiv journalists showed Chinese military involvement in several RWTH projects.
-From 100 RWTH professors in Mechanical- and Electrical engineering 19 had coorperated with researchers from NUDT and the Seven Sons of National Defence initiative and 45 had benefited from Chinese government funding.
+From 100 RWTH professors in Mechanical- and Electrical engineering 19 had cooperated with researchers from NUDT and the Seven Sons of National Defence initiative and 45 had benefited from Chinese government funding.
 The money, in some cases channelled through companies privately held by RWTH professors, went, among other things, to projects with military applications, including radar technology for drones.